Beneficiary Qualification Expert Opinion Letter

 You may need a beneficiary qualification expert opinion letter (also called a work experience expert opinion letter) to respond to a beneficiary qualifications RFE to demonstrate your credentials in order to work in a business, to start your own business, or as part of your visa application.
 Work experience letters are very common for H-1B petitions to establish that a beneficiary meets specialty occupation requirements.

 A work experience evaluation can be used to ascertain whether or how work experience aligns with and would be equivalent to academic coursework within a US degree.
 Based upon a candidate’s employment history as documented via employer support letters (i.e. company names, titles, roles and responsibilities, and all job duties), our evaluators will examine and provide a report detailing the expertise, knowledge, and skills that the candidate has acquired through their professional career and relate this experience to the skills and knowledge that would be developed through a US baccalaureate degree.

-Though a work experience evaluation may be used for many purposes, most of ours are used to supplement H-1B applications
+Though a work experience evaluation may be used for many purposes, letters from ProfVal of ours are most often used to support H-1B applications

 To hire a foreign employee in a specialty occupation, the United States Citizenship and Immigration Services (USCIS) requires that the position and the candidate meet the requirements of a specialty occupation (learn more).
 Since a specialty occupation requires that the minimum entry requirement for the position must be the equivalent of a relevant US bachelor's degree, the candidate must demonstrate this equivalence.